Orpheashatzis/JDX_ReverseEngineeringJSONExample/README.md

 ### Milestone 3.2

-Milestone 3.2 consists of our presentation.
-We go over the entire project in detail and give further explinations.
+Milestone 3.2 consists of our final presentation, where we thoroughly go over the entire project, providing in-depth explanations, insights, and any additional details necessary to showcase our work.

 # Thank You
 ## By Orpheas, Marco & Adam